Chris Burke (footballer): Kilmarnock

 Burke signed a one-year contract with Kilmarnock in July 2017.
 On 25 October he scored a stoppage-time goal to earn his side a point in a league match away to former club Rangers.
 He signed a further one-year contract with Kilmarnock on 22 June 2018.
 His second goal for the club came eleven months after his first: a "brilliant long-range howitzer" to level the scores in a home league fixture against Celtic on 23 September 2018, which Kilmarnock won 2–1.
 He scored against Rangers again on the final day of the 2018–19 Scottish Premiership season, as Killie secured third place, their highest position in over 50 years.

 Burke left Kilmarnock after the 2021–22 season, in which the club won promotion back to the Scottish Premiership, but then returned as a reserve team coach.

 International career

 Burke won his first Scotland cap on 11 May 2006 as a substitute against Bulgaria in the Kirin Cup and scored twice in a 5–1 victory.

 After six years without international recognition, Burke was named in Gordon Strachan's first squad in January 2013.
 According to Strachan, "Chris was fantastic in the Europa League at a good level, he has a maturity about his play now.
 In the international set-up you need to be able to beat people by passing or eliminating people by going past them.
 He can certainly do the second part and is getting better at the first.
 International defences are so good, you need people like that."

+Other ventures

+Along with Curtis Davies and Gavin Rae, Burke co-founded and was a director of the clothing company Seven One Zero, which was voluntarily dissolved in 2018.